mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/mix.rst

 As you may have guessed this is the default Blending mode for all layers.

-In this mode, the computer checks on the upper layer how transparent a pixel is, which colour it is, and then mixes the colour of the upper layer with the lower layer proportional to the transparency.
+In this mode, the computer checks on the upper layer how transparent a pixel is, which color it is, and then mixes the color of the upper layer with the lower layer proportional to the transparency.

 .. figure:: /images/blending_modes/Blending_modes_Normal_50_Opacity_Sample_image_with_dots.png
    :align: center